joshborup/Mongo-Mini/README.md

 - Better horizonal scaling when it comes to larger applications that have a alot of data
 - Eliminates the need for expensive join operations

+**Note:** Your application's needs should drive which type of database you use, as NoSQL and SQL have added benefits and drawbacks depending on the scope of the application.
+If you are unsure which solution is best for you, you can reference this guide [Choosing a data store](./Choosing.pdf)

 ### Vocab

 **Mongodb** - is an open source database management system (DBMS) that uses a document-oriented database model which supports various forms of data.